jmsulliv/Optical-Prediction-Neural-Network/README.md

 Accordingly, we also match the material properties to the wavelength vector.
 This means that as our wavelength vector is 100 points linearly spaced, we find the material n/k (complex refractive index) values that match the given wavelength points.
 So, if lambda #1 (wavelength) = 0.3 um, then n/k #1 are the n/k values for the material at 0.3 um, if lambda #2 = 0.5 um, then n/k values for the material at 0.5 um, and so on until the maximum (lambda #100) is reached.
 For our n,k values we use material data from literature and  build a curve-fit model for the data as we seldom match the exact wavelength point that the n,k values were measured at.

-The ordering is as follows for the input:
+The ordering is as follows for the input: <br />
 Neuron 1 (X) <br />
 Neuron 2 (Z) <br />
 Neuron 3 (AR) <br />